apelipell/Servlet/README.md

 ## For developers

-This application is created in Java and are made to provide information to the application which you can find here: https://github.com/10773n/Spotifystatistics
+This application is created in Java and are made to provide information to the Android application which you can find here: https://github.com/10773n/Spotifystatistics

+Currently it uses a database with information about two users, apelipell and 10773n, but the idea is to replace this with the API provided by Spotify for up to date information.

-The json is constructed after the formula
+The json is constructed after the formula:

  Songs: